SlowsieNT/Genshin-Impact/README.md

 (On github profile)

 ## Plans?
-May add feature to enter domain, and handle popups; Scheduled for v2.8.<br>
+May add feature to enter domain, and handle popups (no resin, exit)
+- May be useful for weekly mission (Monstadt weapon mat domain lowest level)
+- Scheduled for v2.8.

 ## Links / Download?